DRGU0416/BEP20/README.md

 Set a contract instance for later interaction.
 `$ const contract = await ethers.getContractAt("A", "B")`
-A is the name of the contract file, in this case, "Token".
+A is the name of the contract file, in this case, "BEP20Token".
 B is the address of the deployed contract, which is shown after `npx hardhat run .\scripts\deploy.js --network localhost`.

 You will get: